Seneca-ICTOER/SPO600/docs/D-ExtraResources/ssh.md

 - To connect port 8080 on the local computer to port 80 on the server winter, using the account sam: `ssh -L 8080:localhost:80 sam@winter`
   - After the tunnel above was put in place, you could access http://localhost:8080/ and be connected to the webserver (port 80) on the host _winter_
-- To connect port 2000 on the local computer to port 1234 on the host spring, which is on the same LAN as the SSH server winter: `ssh -R 2000:spring:1234 sam@winter`
+- To connect port 2000 on the local computer to port 1234 on the host spring, which is on the same LAN as the SSH server _winter_: `ssh -R 2000:spring:1234 sam@winter`
-- To connect port 3000 on the server winter to port 5900 on the local computer: `ssh -L 3000:localhost:5900 sam@winter`
+- To connect port 3000 on the server _winter_ to port 5900 on the local computer: `ssh -L 3000:localhost:5900 sam@winter`

 ## Using SSH for File Transfer